-He is the inaugural Ph.D. graduate of the UCL School of Management.
-He graduated in Neuroscience at the University of Trieste and International School of Advanced Studies, in Neuroimaging at the University of Edinburgh, and in Biotechnology for Health at the University of Padova.
+He is the inaugural PhD graduate of the UCL School of Management.
+He graduated in Neuroscience at the University of Trieste and International School of Advanced Studies, Neuroimaging at the University of Edinburgh, and Biotechnology for Health at the University of Padova.

-Sebastiano’s research is regularly published in world-leading journals across scientific fields - such as Nature Biotechnology, The Lancet, Organizational Research Methods, Journal of Personality and Social Psychology, among many others.
-Sebastiano is a five-times award-winning scholar at the Academy of Management and his work continues to be featured in international media.
+Sebastiano’s research is regularly published in world-leading journals across scientific fields - such as Nature Biotechnology, The Lancet, Organizational Research Methods, and the Journal of Personality and Social Psychology, among many others.
+Sebastiano is a five-time award-winning scholar at the Academy of Management and his work continues to be featured in international media.

 Over the years, Sebastiano has put together an innovative and creative research laboratory populated by talented researchers with diverse disciplinary and cultural backgrounds.
-His most recent collaborations focus on applications of machine learning methods to solve diagnostic issues and behavioural interventions to improve wellbeing in public sectors.
+His most recent international collaborations focus on applications of machine learning methods to solve diagnostic issues and behavioural interventions to improve well-being in public sectors.

 CHRONIC OBSTRUCTIVE PULMONARY DISEASE (COPD) PHENOTYPES AND MACHINE LEARNING